-At the insistence of my good friend and colleague, Catherine Louis, I started doing Certified ScrumMaster courses (two days) followed immediately by a two-day workshop.
+At the insistence of my good friend and colleague, Catherine Louis, I started doing Certified ScrumMaster courses (two days) followed immediately by a one-day workshop.

 This experiment (which it was for me at first) has proven completely successful.

 I am now convinced that this is the best way to learn Scrum.
 Period.
 And I am convinced mainly because everyone tells us this is so.
 ScrumMasters, product owners, team members, managers — including the managers who insist that it is a much better value to pay extra to get them into the full three days.

 First, the best is to have the whole team and some closely related managers attend the whole two-day Certified ScrumMaster course.
 Obviously, it isn’t just for ScrumMasters anymore.
 (Was it ever?)

 I won’t describe that course here, but the way we do it includes a lot of interaction, some challenging questions, some improvisation, some team exercises, as well as a very realistic release planning exercise.

 Then, we have teams do the one-day workshop.
 Each workshop is a little bit different, but the focus is on two things.

 They complete a decent release planning for the real project the team is working on (or about to start).
 It is best if the team is just starting the effort, and it is better if the team has access to all of the people and resources it needs to make the release planning effective.
 Release planning includes: vision, product backlog development, business value (points), story pointing, risks-dependencies-other, ordering the work, deciding the scope-date trade-off and budget.
 We also talk about infrastructure, architecture and design (IAD).